Microsoft System Center Virtual Machine Manager virtualization environments

 MCS on SMB 3 file shares

-For machine catalogs created with MCS on SMB 3 file shares for VM storage, ensure that credentials meet the following requirements so that calls from the Controller’s Hypervisor Communications Library (HCL) connect successfully to SMB storage:
+For machine catalogs created with MCS on SMB 3 file shares for VM storage, ensure that credentials meet the following requirements.
+These requirements ensure that calls from the Controller’s Hypervisor Communications Library (HCL) connect successfully to SMB storage:

 - VMM user credentials must include full read write access to the SMB storage.